 - Learning outcome #1.
 Students will lead the process of creating an organization's vision, mission and goal-setting for the organization, guide decision-making, influence and advise others in a way that benefits the organization, and build capacity to successfully carry out the mission of the organization. - Learning outcome #2.
-Students will influence policy and opinions on health issues and, by using effective communication strategies, be able to persuasively argue for policies that improve the health of the public. - Learning outcome #3.
+Students will use effective communication strategies and be able to persuasively argue for policies that improve the health of the public. - Learning outcome #3.
 Students will develop and implement formative, process, impact and outcome evaluations for the performance of a specific program or of the organization in relation to its vision and mission. - Learning outcome #4.
 Students will conduct various types of research studies, interpret and communicate study results, synthesize information from multiple studies, assess the merits of research done elsewhere, and determine how research results can be applied to the organization. - Learning outcome #5.
 Students will demonstrate integration of the DrPH core competencies and expertise in their specific specialization through the Doctoral Public Health Practicum.